IBM/ibm-spectrum-scale-csi/README.driver.md

 Dynamic provisioning is used to dynamically provision the storage backend volume based on the storageClass.

 ### Storageclass
 Storageclass defines what type of backend volume should be created by dynamic provisioning.
-IBM Spectrum Scale CSI driver supports creation of directory based (also known as lightweight volumes) and fileset based (independent as well as dependent) volumes.
-Following parameters are supported by IBM Spectrum Scale CSI driver storageClass:
+IBM Storage Scale CSI driver supports creation of directory based (also known as lightweight volumes) and fileset based (independent as well as dependent) volumes.
+Following parameters are supported by IBM Storage Scale CSI driver storageClass:

  - **volBackendFs**: Filesystem on which the volume should be created.
 This is a mandatory parameter.
  - **clusterId**: Cluster ID on which the volume should be created.